forestgrape/coronavirus/index.md

 In the following the in country distribution of Covid-19 is described.
 Since inside countries the testing schemes tend to be more or less uniform. [data wikipedia][in work]

 #### covid-19 in switzerland
+> The following analysis is for the months March and April 2020.
+In this period only severe Covid-19 cases were tested.
+Mild and moderate cases were not admitted to testing and thus not recorded in February/March/April 2020.

 Incidence rates of both cases and deaths varies a lot between the different regions (Cantons which correspond to states).
-* In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), the number of deaths per 100K is about 6 in median and 8 in average.
+* In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), the number of deaths per 100K is about 6 in median and 8 in average (March and April 2020).

 > Remark: Cattle farming is very common in many areas in Switzerland due to a long tradition and an accompanying tradition of making a variety of tasty cheeses.
 Care has been taken to preserve traditional recipes and the microbes used, throughout the industrialization of agriculture in the 20th century.
-Addionally the market for milk and meat is protected and significantly subsidized.
+Addionally the market for milk and meat is protected and significantly subsidized and more than other forms of agriculture.

 > Subjective Remark: I consider distributed agriculture as important and worth preserving.
-Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.
-In Switzerland agriculture support is especially strong for bovine farming and thus its high prevalence. <br>
+Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.<br>
 Economy solely on global effectiveness trimmed, yields that but often only that.
 Question is, in which situations this is wanted.

 * Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].